You are here

-Depending on the speed of your broadband Internet, satellite Internet can often be an interesting alternative.
-Some satellite providers offer plans that deliver Internet speeds that can reach the same as urban broadband connections (22Mb/s).
+Depending on the speed of your ADSL connection, satellite Internet can often be an interesting alternative.
+Some satellite providers offer plans that deliver Internet speeds equivalent to ADSL connections (22Mb/s).
 However, keep in mind that satellite Internet speed can sometimes be affected by the weather, which can sometimes slow or even cut connections.

-Satellite Internet data allowances can range from very small (the cheapest options - as little as 2Go/month) to unlimited data.
-Broadband Internet data allowances, on the other hand, are unlimited.
+Satellite Internet data allowances can range from very small (the cheapest options - as little as 2GB/month) to 100GB/month to unlimited data.
+ADSL Internet data allowances, on the other hand, are unlimited.
 However, keep in mind that most satellite providers offer unlimited data allowances at night - check with your provider to determine the hours.

 Some satellite providers offer monthly plans sans engagement, allowing you to leave at any time without penalty.
 Others, however, only offer plans with a contract (avec engagement) obliging you to stay with the same provider for 12 to 24 months.
-It is easier to find a broadband provider that offers a contract-free plan than a satellite Internet provider.
+It is easier to find an ADSL provider that offers a contract-free plan than a satellite Internet provider.